 For the best success, it’s a good idea for beginners to start with easy vegetables to grow in a garden.
-If you’re excited to try growing your own veggies for the first time, then this post is for you.
+If you’re excited to try it for the first time, then this post is for you.
 This list of easy-to-grow vegetables will have you harvesting your own food in no time!

-I’ve already shared my list of the easiest vegetables to grow from seed.
+I’ve already shared my list of the easiest vegetables to start from seed.
 But just because something made that list, doesn’t mean it’s also simple to care for and get a good harvest.